 Sources of noise pollution during daily operations are common to all Alternatives and are detailed above in Alternative 1.
-Therefore, potential operational noise impacts from this alternative would be less than significant.
+Therefore potential operational noise impacts from this alternative would be less than significant.

-The results of the modeling of the noise impacts from Range Complex Alternative 3 are provided Figure 6.2-5 and 6.2-6.
+The results of the modeling of the noise impacts from Range Complex Alternative 3 are provided Figure 6.2-3.
 The noise contours for this alternative extend farther onto non-DoD lands, but are still within the Tinian Airport property and no sensitive noise receptors would be affected.
-As a result, there would be less than significant noise impacts associated with live-fire training for this alternative.
+As a result, there would be no noise impacts associated with live-fire training for this alternative.